 - Small bandwidth requirements

 In addition to this Benji supports fast state-of-the-art compression based on zstandard.
-This will further reduce the required bandwidth and also reduce the storage space requirements.
+This further reduces the required bandwidth and also reduces the storage space requirements.

 - Support for a variety of backup storage targets

-Benji supports AWS S3 as a data backend but also has options to enable compatibility with other S3 implementations like Google Storage, Ceph RADOS Gateway or Minio.
+Benji supports AWS S3 as a data backend but also has options to enable compatibility with other S3 implementations like Google Storage, Ceph’s RADOS Gateway or Minio.